-Pray tell me next how you deal with the Critics? " Sir (faid he) nothing more easy.
-I can filence the " most formidable of them: the rich ones for a " sheet a piece of the blotted manuscript, which for costs me nothing; they'll go about with it to " their acquaintance, and pretend they had it from 46 the author, who submitted to their correction: 66 this has given some of them such an air, that in " time they come to be confulted with, and dedi-" cated to, as the top Critics of the town.-As for 66 the poor critics, I'll give you one instance of my " management, by which you may guess at the rest. " A lean man, that look'd like a very good scholar, came to me t'other day; he turn'd over your Ho-" mer, shook his head, shrug'd up his shoulders, " and pish'd at every line of it: One would won-" der (fays he) at the strange presumption of some "men; Homer is no fuch easy task, that every " ftripling, every verfifier-He was going on, when " my wife called to dinner: Sir, faid I, will you pence of this great book, I am really concern'd on your account-Sir, I am much obliged to you:
+Pray tell me next how you deal with the Critics?

+Sir (faid he) nothing more easy.
+I can filence the most formidable of them: the rich ones for a sheet a piece of the blotted manuscript, which costs me nothing; they'll go about with it to their acquaint-ance, and pretend they had it from the author, who fubmitted to their correction: this has given some of them such an air, that in time they come to be consulted with, and dedicated to as the top Critics of the town.-As for the poor Critics, I'll give you one instance of my management, by which you may

-" please to eat a piece of beef with me?
-Mr Lintot, said he, I am forry you should be at the ex-
+" guess at the rest.
+A lean man, that look'd like aes very good scholar, came to me t'other day; he turn'd " over your Homer, shook his head, shrugg'd up his fo thoulders, and pish'd at every line of it: One would wonder (favs he) at the strange presumption of some men; Homer is no such easy task, that every stripis ling, every versifier-He was going on, when my. " wife call'd to dinner: Sir, said I, will you please to " eat a piece of beef with me?
+Mr. Lintot, faid he, 44 I am forry you should be at the expence of this great-" book.
+I am really concern'd on your account-Sir.
+"I am much oblig'd to you: if you can dine upon a of piece of beef, together with a flice of pudding-Mr. "Lintot, I do not say but Mr. Pope, if he would con-" descend to advise with men of learning-Sir, the " pudding is upon the table, if you please to go in-"My critic complies, he comes to a tafte of your poe-" try, and tells me in the fame breath, that the book 46 is commendable, and the pudding excellent.